 Claims represent an insurance company’s biggest expense, with claims payouts and loss-adjustment expenses accounting for up to 80 percent of an insurance company’s revenue.
-Until the economy returns to a sounder and more stable level, enhancing combined ratios (also known as composite or statutory ratio) will more likely be achieved through claims processing cost reductions and efficiencies than an increase in underwriting profits.
+Until the economy returns to a sounder and more stable level, enhancing combined ratios (also known as composite or statutory ratios) will more likely be achieved through claims processing cost reductions and efficiencies than an increase in underwriting profits.

 Escalate Improved Adjuster Toolsets

 Improving the effectiveness of the field adjuster with mobile technology is the fastest method that insurers are using to escalate the process.
 As the availability and capabilities of mobile devices rocket forward, costs associated with the devices have plummeted.
 Mobile devices can deliver coverage history, prior claims data, incident histories, and contact information instantaneously.

 The ability to access insurance policies and to augment notes directly into the core system immediately documents progress and eliminates potential duplication.

 A properly equipped adjuster receives direct-to-field communication beginning with a new claim notification by an email alert.
 A call can immediately be made to set an appointment or an adjuster can engage GPS navigation to be dispatched directly to the accident scene to take photographs and statements.
 As the data is collected it is served directly back to the home office claims system.

 One of several estimating tools is then accessed, providing location mapping, scene diagramming using precise laser measurements along with automated damage or square footage calculators, depreciation allowance estimators, and the formation of loss statements.